geonetwork/core-doc-sources/eng/users/source/admin/configuration/index.rst

 Many GeoNetwork System configuration parameters can be changed using the web interface.
 Database parameters can be changed using the GAST application.

-.. important:: Configuration of these parameters is critically important for a proper functioning of the GeoNetwork catalogue in an operational context.
-Failing to properly change these settings may result in a system that does not function as expected.
-For example, downloads may fail to be correctly processed, or metadata harvesting from other servers may not work.
+.. important:: Configuration of these parameters is critically important for for a GeoNetwork catalogue in an operational context.
+Misunderstanding these settings may result in a system that does not function as expected.
+For example, downloads may fail to be correctly processed, or
+	 metadata harvesting from other servers may not work.

 To get to the System configuration parameters, you must be logged on as administrator first.
 Open the Administration page and select System configuration (The link is inside the red ellipse).

 .. important:: New installations of GeoNetwork use admin for both username and password.
-It is important to change this from the Administration page once you logged on!
+It is important to change the password using the links in the
+	 Administration page the first time you log on!

 .. figure:: web-config-where.png

     *The link to the System configuration page*

-Clicking the page’s link you will get the set of parameters that you can change.
-A detailed description of these parameters follows:
+Clicking the link bring up the system configuration menu.
+A detailed description of these parameters follows.

 .. figure:: web-config-options-1.png